Who is in charge of the organ donation process?

-No. The Registry is for the gift of organs, tissues, and eyes.
-If your organs are not good enough for transplant, they can be used for research and medical education.
+No. The Registry is not used for whole body donation.
+Rather it is used for the gift of organs, tissues, and eyes.
+If your organs do not meet the criteria for transplant, they can be used for research and medical education.
 Under Gift Specifications, be sure to select “Transplant, Therapy, Research, Education.”
 This is not the same as whole body donation.
 If you choose to give your whole body for research and education, you must make plans for this in advance of your death with the institute of your choice.
 Click to learn more.
 Note: If you choose to consent to whole body donation, you may not be able to donate your organs or tissues for transplant.

 When must organs be recovered?

 Organs are recovered as soon as possible after death is legally declared.
 Tissue can be removed up to 24 hours after death.

 What do the terms “transplantation,” “therapy,” “research,” and “education” mean in relation to organ, eye and tissue donation?